 High school soccer has a Rules Book.
 It is very similar to the LOTG.
 Differences are published each year in the high school Rules Book.
 These differences and those differences unique to our association are reviewed at the annual training sessions.You will receive a booklet at one of the 1st meetings of the year with all the rules and updates for the new season.
 If you do not get a rules booklet at the meeting contact the SCSOASD President via email.
 You may pick a rules booklet up at his office or you can ask him to send you a booklet via mail provided you supply him with a self addressed envelope and necessary postage paid.
 A new Phone APP is free to download onto your phone.
 Once installed you can purchase the current year NFHS Rules for soccer through the APP.
 NFHS Rules APP

 NEW CIF RULE CHANGES for 2023 season

 PK Rules CIF ( Printout )

 There are different rules in high school soccer compared to USSF games and high school has its own Rules Book.
 It is very similar to the USSF LOTG.
 Differences are published each year in the high school Rules Book.
 These differences and those differences unique to our high school association are reviewed at the annual training sessions.
-Above is a matrix diagram of the current rule differences for penalty kicks.
+Above is a matrix diagram of the current rule for high school penalty kicks.